manasthakur/learn-vim/modules/module3.md

 ## Learn Vim - Module 3: Being Normal

+### [NOTE: This module is due for a major update (mainly in terms of the terms used) before the beginning of the year 2018.]

 [Home](https://github.com/manasthakur/learn-vim/)  |  [Previous module](module2.md)  |  [Next module](module4.md)

 This is the module that introduces what makes Vim the most unique and amazing text-editor -- the _normal_ mode.